-These are all questions mothers ask when considering a birth plan.
-However, one question really seems to elicit strong reactions from mothers — whether to have a natural birth or get an epidural.
+When it comes to giving birth, one question that really elicits a strong reaction from mothers is whether to have a natural birth or get an epidural.

 Let’s start off by discussing epidurals, a special type of painkiller favored by pregnant women during labor.
-Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during non-risk vaginal deliveries (source).
+Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during low-risk vaginal deliveries.

-So many women are obviously choosing epidurals.
+So many women are choosing epidurals.
 Why?
 And should you?

 What Is an Epidural?